wlatic/hassio.addons/addon-cloudflare-argo/cloudflareargo/README.md

     * certificate
         * Leave as default if certificate located at /config/cert/argo.pem
     * tunnel_name (default: "homeassistant")
-        * The internal Cloudflareidentifier for your tunnel.
+        * The internal Cloudflare identifier for your tunnel.
 It will not be publicly visible.
         * The name *MUST* be unique for your Cloudflare account.
         * The name *CAN* be the same as the subdomain you want to use if you want to more easily idenntify this tunnel later.
         * To ensure the tunnel doesn't already exist run: